Malitthh/medium-content-hub/README.md

 The repo is organized to include:

 - `docs/` – Markdown drafts, article outlines, and research notes
-- `code/` – Sample code snippets, full projects, and automation scripts
+- `code/` – Sample code snippets and automation scripts
 - `images/` – Diagrams, screenshots, PNGs, and visuals used in articles
 - `graphs/` – Performance charts, architecture diagrams, and other visuals